yury-lysogorskiy/lammps/doc/src/python.rst

 with the python-style variable.

-As explained on the :doc:`variable <variable>` doc page, the definition of a python-style va riable associates a Python function name with the variable.
+As explained on the :doc:`variable <variable>` doc page, the definition of a python-style variable associates a Python function name with the variable.
 Its specification must match the *mode* argument of the *python* command for the Python function name.
 For example these two commands would be consistent: